 Work on this blog is a voluntary effort (and always has been).
 I’m not funded to write it by the ESRC, or any other body.
 This means I can’t devote as much time to it as might be desirable.

 I try to link to primary sources whenever possible.
 When I can, I use ordinary web pages for that.
 When the source is only available as a PDF file I don’t usually include links direct to it, but to the page from which the PDF can be downloaded.
 (I get annoyed if I find myself downloading a big PDF document in which I have only a limited interest, and assume others do too.)

 There is a note about copyright and authorship on the front page of this blog.
 Basically: it’s mine.
 Unless I say so, you have no right to use my material.

 Please note that you’ll need my permission to comment on this blog.
 This is partly to keep out spambots and similar internet hazards, partly to make sure you have something to say.
-Please make sure comments are concise and relevant to the entry on which you’re commenting.
+Please make sure comments are concise, coherent and relevant to the entry on which you’re commenting.
 I will remove any comments that aren’t.
 They must also be expressed in civil terms.
 Any personal criticism or inappropriate contributions will be removed without notice or further explanation.

 If you want to contact me, please write to devolutionmatters-AT-gmail.com, substituting ‘@’ for ‘-AT-’.